Temporary Emigration

 Fitting the model with temporary emigration

-Now let us fit the full model, allowing the gamma parameters to be estimated from the data rather than fixed at zero.
+Now let’s fit the full thing, and this time we set the gamma parameters free to be estimated from the data instead of nailing them to zero.

 Code